-Which technique to use in any given situation depends on the type of VOC one is seeking, the purpose of seeking it, ability to access the customer quickly, the time available to seek and act on it, and of course reasonable judgment.
+Which technique to use in any given situation depends on the type of VOC one is seeking, the purpose of seeking it, the ability to access the customer quickly, and the time available to seek and act on it.
+And in all cases reasonable judgment, of course.

 With respect to allocating time for yourself to obtain VOC, that’s a different thing.

-You’re a busy person, so it’s perfectly reasonable you need to figure out how much time to allocate for VOC vs. other tasks.
+You’re a busy person, so it’s understandable you need to figure out how much time to allocate for VOC vs. other tasks.

-But that’s solving your problem — your problem of time allocation.
+But that’s solving your problem — i.e., your problem of time allocation.